sushantkapare-dev/AWS_Devops_Zero_to_Hero/Maven/Q set1.md

    - Ant: Ant provides greater flexibility and control over build processes.
 You have full control over how tasks are executed and can customize the build process to meet specific project requirements.

-5. Learning Curve:

-   - Maven: Maven's convention-based approach can make it easier for new developers to get started quickly, especially if they are working on projects that adhere to Maven's conventions.

-   - Ant: Ant requires a deeper understanding of XML and build scripting, which may have a steeper learning curve for beginners.

 ## what is multi-module project in maven
 In Maven, a multi-module project, also known as a multi-module build or a multi-module project structure, refers to a project that is organized into multiple interconnected subprojects or modules.
 These modules are typically related to each other and are built together as part of a larger project.
 Maven provides a way to manage such projects efficiently by allowing you to define a hierarchical structure for your project.